England's Everest (1904 - 1933)

 Support and pacing: Murray, Japp and Darling

 Dr Arthur William Wakefield was a local physician from Kendal.
-When he came to the record, he had no prior history of pedestrian or climbing records, but he was closely involved in the emergent Cumbrian climbing community and was hardened to the fells.
+When he came to the record, he had no prior history of pedestrian or climbing records, but he was closely involved in the climbing community (in particular, as President of the Fell and Rock Climbing Club).
 In an account of the walk, he stated that one of his aims was to claim the record for a ‘Sedburghian’, his northern England school.

 Starting at 1am, Wakefield embarked from Keswick on an anti-clockwise circuit, which first took him to Great Gable via Seathwaite.
 The ridge was followed to Kirk Fell (the one new fell he added to Johnston's round [end16]) and then Pillar, but he did not continue along the traditional Mosedale Horseshoe; instead, he dropped into the valley to the Wasdale Inn, arriving at 6am.

 Wakefield reached Grasmere at 1pm (stopping 10 minutes for lunch) and was atop Helvellyn at 3.30pm.
 There was then a descent to Thirlspot and a long road section to Threlkeld.
 On this and the initial road section to Seathwaite, he was accompanied by a supporter on a bicycle.

-There is some suggestion that he might have ascended Blencathra via Blease Fell as it is described as the “copper mines” route in his account [id077].
-The transition from Blencathra to Skiddaw was tedious.
-Expecting it to be under the cover of darkness, his support team had arranged for a man to be on the road to Skiddaw House with a lantern at the appointed time.
+Evidence suggests he ascended Blencathra by Hall's Fell as it is described as the 'copper mines' route in his account [id077].
+The transition from Blencathra to Skiddaw was known to be tricky; expecting it to be under the cover of darkness, his support team went so far as to arrange for a man to be on the road to Skiddaw House with a lantern at the appointed time.
 But in the end, it was still light.
 He returned to Keswick just before 9pm, beating Johnston’s time by 2 hours and 14 minutes and taking the record to 11 peaks.

 WAKEFIELD'S SECOND [end18]